sk2589822/Exhentai-Enhancer/README.md

 ### features

-1. Load next page when scroll to bottom of page.
+1. Load galleries next page when scroll to bottom of page.
-   \*Could disable by untick *Enable infinite Scroll in Front page* in your tampermonkey menu
+   \*Could disable by untick *Enable infinite Scroll in Front page* in tampermonkey menu

 2. Go to next/prev row if mouse wheel on images container.
-   \*Could disable by untick *Enable scroll per row* in your tampermonkey menu
+   \*Could disable by untick *Enable scroll per row* in tampermonkey menu
 ## Shortcuts

 | Key / Mouse | Feature |